Xalapa Museum of Anthropology

+The Xalapa Museum of Anthropology (Museo de Antropología de Xalapa; MAX) is an anthropological museum in the city of Xalapa, capital of the state of Veracruz in eastern Mexico.
+It is known for its collection of artifacts from Mesoamerican Gulf Coast cultures such as the Olmec, Totonac, and Huastec, including several Olmec colossal heads.
+The museum's current building was opened in 1986.
+It is a part of Veracruzana University.

 Some of the pieces in the museum date back to the Early Pre-Classic Period from 1300 BC to 900 BC.

-Mission/Goal

-The Museum of Anthropology of Xalapa has a tradition of solid institutional management and a forward-looking perspective.
-Its mission and goals correspond fully to the ideal of a university extension, promoting research, conservation and the dissemination of heritage, and providing a multidisciplinary environment for the development of students and professionals from various fields.
+It is considered the second-most important anthropology museum in Mexico, after Mexico City's National Museum of Anthropology.

 History

-The Museum of Anthropology of Xalapa was born more than fifty years ago as the Anthropological Museum of the Department of Education.
+The Museum of Anthropology of Xalapa was created more than fifty years ago as the Anthropological Museum of the Department of Education.